tareqimbasher/NetPad/README.md

     * Manage namespaces
     * Standard code editor features powered by Monaco editor
 * Dump complex objects to the results console
+* Export results to Excel or HTML
-* Add and use database connections (currently only supports Microsoft SQL Server and PostgreSQL)
+* Add and use database connections (currently only supports Microsoft SQL Server and PostgreSQL, more coming soon!)
 * Auto-save: If you close NetPad, it will auto-save your changes and restore them the next time you fire it up
 * Add NuGet packages
 * Reference assemblies from disk
-* Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code with these features:
+* Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code:
     * Code completion (Intellisense)
     * CodeLens
     * Semantic highlighting